Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 No one wants a toxic company culture, but knowing what a toxic culture looks like can be harder to pinpoint.
 First, let’s discuss what a toxic culture is.

 Toxic company culture places a strong emphasis on efficiency, productivity, and “getting ahead.”
 At the same time, it minimizes the importance of rest, self-care, and work-life balance.
+Hierarchy culture, a traditional and risk-averse work environment, is characterized by a focus on stability, well-defined processes, and a clear chain of command.
+It often lacks adaptability and change, highlighting the structured separation between executives and employees.

 Characteristics of a toxic culture often include: